galvaowesley/MachineLearning_Learning/README.md

-# Machine Learning - Lecture NOtes and projects
+# Machine Learning - Lecture Notes and projects
 A repository that contains my lecture notes and challenges about ML.